Saleslogix/argos-sample/README.md

         ...\mobile\products\argos-sample

 ### Setup and run the application in "debug" mode
-1. Follow the instructions for running the argos-saleslogix project in debug mode in that project's README
+1. Follow the instructions for running the argos-saleslogix project in debug mode in that project's README.
 2. Make a copy of the argos-saleslogix index-dev.html file and name it index-dev-sample.html.
 3. Add the following lines to index-dev-sample.html.
 Note the relative paths pointing to the argos-sample folder.
 An example of this file is included with this project.